 Features and Build Quality

 SoundMAGIC ES18 is a 3.5mm noise isolating in-ear headphone.
-It offers excellent features at the price demanded by the manufacturer.
+It offers excellent features at a price demanded by the manufacturer.
 A 10mm driver is enclosed within its cans, much better as Creative EP630 offers 9mm drivers at the same price.

 It offers frequency range between 15Hz – 22KHz, FYI an adult human ear is capable of hearing sounds ranging at a max frequency of 13-15KHz.
 The earphones have a perforation at its back so as to allow free movement of air.
-The cable is 1.25m and is fairly long to satisfy the average human height.
+The cable is 1.25m and is relatively long to satisfy the average human height.
 The 3.5mm jack is L-shaped (more love there) and is gold-plated so as to reduce noise contamination.